 If you are looking for something a little bit different next time you are in London then try the Mad Hatters High Tea.
 You can check out the menu here.
 We chose the Mad Hatters Champagne Afternoon Tea which cost £58 (standard high tea is £48).

-Now this is the epitome of traditional English afternoon tea.
+Now this is the epitome of traditional English high tea.
+We couldn’t not experience the place that was practically the birth place of afternoon tea.
 The elegant dining room with the high ceilings, chandeliers and the trio of musicians (or the pianist) gently playing away in the background, really take you back to the days of Jane Austen.
-You could imagine yourself transported back to Georgian times where afternoon tea was a very important item on ones social calendar, especially if you were single.
+You could imagine yourself transported back to Georgian times where afternoon tea was a very important item in ones social calendar, especially if you were single.
 It’s where a lot of match making and checking out of the opposite sex happened, in this very room!

 As for the afternoon tea itself, heavenly!
 No surprises that the basic structure followed with traditions (cucumber sandwiches to scones) but with little twists here and there (cheddar scones with tomato and chive cream cheese to macaroons).
 Of course they offered the champagne additional option which of course we took.
 Have you realised that I enjoy a glass of bubbles yet?
 You can see the different options they offer here.
 We paid £40 for the high tea with champagne (standard high tea is £22).